ibmdbanalytics/ibmdbpy/docs/source/start.rst

 If your credentials are stored in the Windows ODBC windows connection settings, the database connection can be established very easily by creating an IdaDataBase:

 >>> from ibmdbpy.base import IdaDataBase
->>> idadb = IdaDataBase("DASHDB")
+>>> idadb = IdaDataBase("BLUDB")

 Otherwise, it is possible to connect with your Db2 credentials:

->>> idadb = IdaDataBase(dsn="DASHDB", uid="<UID>", pwd="<PWD>")
+>>> idadb = IdaDataBase(dsn="BLUDB", uid="<UID>", pwd="<PWD>")

 Using ODBC platforms other than Windows may require additional configuration.

 JDBC Connection
 ---------------

 The JDBC Connection is based on a Java Virtual Machine, so it is available on every machine that can run Java.
-In ibmdbpy, users can choose to use JDBC to connect to a remote Db2 instance using JDBC.
+In ibmdbpy, users can choose to use JDBC to connect to a remote Db2 database using JDBC.
 To be able to use JDBC to connect, you must install the ``JayDeBeApi`` package, set as an optional dependency:

 	pip install jaydebeapi